Chapter 1: General Provisions

 - Open Badge

-Open Badges are digital representations that comply with the Open Badges global standard set by IMS Global Learning Consortium, Inc. and represent a history of credentials, courses, academic credits and achievements, learning achievements, and information about qualifications and credits provided by the issuing entity.
+Open Badges are digital representations that comply with the Open Badges v.2.0 global standard set by IMS Global Learning Consortium, Inc. and represent a history of credentials, courses, academic credits and achievements, learning achievements, and information about qualifications and credits provided by the issuing entity.
 The Open Badge earned by the recipient will also be disclosed information.
 It will be an open certificate intended to be shared by multiple persons.

 - Open Badge Wallet

-It is part of the Service’s functionality to display the Open Badges received by Recipients on the Internet.
+This is part of the Service's functions which allow displaying a Recipient's Open Badges and Digital Certificates on the Internet.

 Chapter 2: Receiving Open Badges